mrirfankhan/portscanner/README.md

 # portscanner.py
 port scanner python <br />
 this tool help for scannig port <br />
-this tool very fast but this tool online port scanne<br />
+this tool very fast but this tool onliy port scanne<br />

 i hope this is helpful<br />